AdobeDocs/release-notes.en/current.md

 ---

-# Early Access - Adobe Experience Cloud Release Notes - November 2019
+# Adobe Experience Cloud Release Notes - November 2019

-> [!IMPORTANT] This page contains pre-release content and is subject to change prior to the planned release.

 New features and fixes in the Adobe Experience Cloud.

 > [!NOTE] Subscribe to the [[!DNL Adobe Priority Product Update]](https://www.adobe.com/subscription/priority-product-update.html) to be notified via email about upcoming releases.
 New information published after the release will be marked with the publication date.

-**Release date: October 30, 2019**
+**Release date: October 31, 2019**

 * [Experience Cloud interface](#ecloud)
 * [Experience Platform](#platform)